 Salary: The median annual wage for chemists is $77,630.
 The median annual wage for materials scientists is $96,810.

-Job Outlook: Overall employment of chemists and materials scientists is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
+Job Outlook: Overall employment of chemists and materials scientists is projected to grow 5 percent over the next ten years, faster than the average for all occupations.
 Chemists and materials scientists with an advanced degree, particularly those with a Ph.D., are expected to have better opportunities.

 Related Careers: Compare the job duties, education, job growth, and pay of chemists and materials scientists with similar occupations.